 EuroCity (EC) trains offer convenient European cross-border connections between major cities in Italy, France, Switzerland, Germany, Austria and Poland.

-A collaboration between the main train companies for each country including Trenitalia (Italy), FFS (Switzerland), Deutsche Bahn (Germany) and OBB (Austria) – EuroCity trains provide a quick and easy daytime service that hops between some of the most beautiful cities in Europe.
+A collaboration between the main train companies for each country including Trenitalia (Italy), SBB (Switzerland), Deutsche Bahn (Germany) and OBB (Austria) – EuroCity trains provide a quick and easy daytime service that hops between some of the most beautiful cities in Europe.

 Want to know more about travelling on EC trains in Europe?
 We’ve put together all the information you need to plan your journey including popular routes and how buy your EuroCity train tickets.

 The EuroCity ticket pricing system is simple and easy to understand.
 There are two types of train tickets available to purchase – First Class and Standard Class – seat reservations are not always compulsory, but we’d recommend them for the more popular routes.
 We’ve listed a few EuroCity train ticket features below.

 Tickets for EuroCity trains are usually non-transferable – this means you’ll have to provide your full name and date of birth at time of booking, so your ticket is unique to you.

 It’s now possible to travel on many EuroCity trains without having to print out or pick up your ticket at the station.
 Just show your email with your reservation code (PNR) when boarding or when asked.

 EuroCity train tickets are normally available to buy up to six months before the departure date.
 Book as early as possible to enjoy the cheapest prices.

 EuroCity trains make travel between major cities across Europe simple, meaning you have a huge list of destinations to choose from.
 For those in need of a little inspiration, we’ve put together our list of the most popular routes you can take on EC trains.